grain-lang/grain/stdlib/rational.md

 include "rational"
 ```

-## Conversions
+## Values

-Functions for converting between Numbers and the Rational type.
+Functions and constants included in the Rational module.

 ### Rational.**fromNumber**